 Doernbecher: Nike’s partnership with OHSU Doernbecher Children's Hospital which gives young patients the opportunity to design a Nike shoe from the ground up with profits generated benefitting the hospital.

 Frags: Any sneaker designed in collaboration with designer and musician Hiroshi Fujiwara’s fashion label Fragment Design.

-HTM: HTM denotes the first letters of the names Hiroshi Fujiwara, Tinker Hatfield and Mark Parker –– the godfather of Japanese streetwear, legendary Air Jordan designer and former CEO and Nike president respectively.
+HTM: HTM denotes the first letters of the names Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker –– the godfather of Japanese streetwear, legendary Air Jordan designer, and former CEO and Nike president respectively.
 Collectively, HTM is the Formula 1 of footwear design, with many of their innovations pioneered slowly trickling down to consumer level.

 Hyperstrike: The most limited of sneaker releases that drop without warning, sometimes just to friends and family.

-Infrared: A vibrant red colourway inspired by the luminescent paint seen on automobile dials that was first showcased on the Jordan VI as worn by Michael Jordan at the 1991 NBA All-Stars game.
+Infrared: A vibrant red colorway inspired by the luminescent paint seen on automobile dials that was first showcased on the Jordan VI as worn by Michael Jordan at the 1991 NBA All-Stars game.
 Now most commonly associated with the Air Max 90.

 Jumpman: The symbol of the Jordan brand that was first debuted on the Air Jordan III.
-Michael Jordan first did the ‘Jumpman’ pose for a 1984 Olympics photo shoot with LIFE magazine but was later recreated with Nike for the release of the Air Jordan I.
+Michael Jordan first did the ‘Jumpman’ pose for a 1984 Olympics photoshoot with LIFE magazine but was later recreated with Nike for the release of the Air Jordan I.

 Js: An abbreviated name for any Air Jordan sneaker.